matansu/shadowArt/README.md

 # ShadowArt

-A fun art project using laser cutting.
+An art project using laser cutting.
 I used my own python implementation of Potrace for tracing the image into svg.
-My Potrace implementation is numpy vectorized, currently the fastest python implementation of Potrace that doesn't run the potrace C executable.
+My Potrace implementation is numpy vectorized, currently the fastest python implementation of Potrace that doesn't wrap the potrace C executable.

 ![](made/caveman.gif) <img src="made/cavemanDone.jpg" height="569">